Havannah and Three Hills Nature Reserve

 A thriving nature reserve sited on the former Hazlerigg Colliery.

-The nature reserve takes its name from the Havannah drift mine and three slag heaps that dominate the land and is home to a variety of protected and priority species including great crested newts, badgers and a variety of birds of conservation concern.
+The nature reserve takes its name from the Havannah drift mine and three slag heaps that dominate the land.
+It is home to a variety of protected and priority species including great crested newts, badgers and a variety of birds of conservation concern.

 The reserve has a number of public rights of way and permissive footpaths and bridleways and is popular with cyclists, horse riders and dog walkers.